The Ethics of Westworld

 Today I’d like to talk about my favourite new show, Westworld, if I may.

-If you haven’t heard about it or seen it yet, Westworld is a new HBO sci-fi show about an amusement park populated with androids.
-Customers pay a hefty price to enter the Western-themed amusement park, where they can quite literally do whatever they want.
-There are various narrative packages the customers can purchase, leading them on expeditions or allowing them to be the hero or the bad guy of the story, all while interacting with the androids, whose humanity is uncanny.
-So far we’ve seen most of the customers fulfilling their base desires in the park, killing androids or having sex with them, whatever their hearts desire.
-And the people running the amusement park don’t seem to have a better opinion of their customers either.
+If you haven’t heard about it or seen it yet, Westworld is a new HBO series about an amusement park populated with androids.
+Customers pay a hefty price to enter the Western-themed park, which offers several narrative packages to play through.
+However, most of the customers simply use the park to fulfill their base desires, killing the androids or having sex with them, for example.
+And the people running the park don’t seem to have a better opinion of their customers either.

-The show starts at a point where malfunctions have occurred with the androids in the park and they must be taken out of the park for diagnostics.
-There is so much going on with this show and so many interesting science fiction themes that I could probably write for hours about it.
-But let’s just keep it simple for now.
+The show starts at a point where malfunctions have occurred with the androids and some must be taken out of the park for diagnostics.
+There is so much going on with this show and so many interesting science fiction themes that I could probably write about it for hours.
+But let’s just keep things simple for now.

 The Rape of Dolores

-Let’s start with the most obvious ethical issue represented by the show: the killing and/or rape of androids.
+Let’s start with the most obvious ethical issue presented by the show: the killing and/or rape of androids.
 In the very first episode we see the main android, Dolores, dragged kicking and screaming into a barn.
-We don’t see it, but we all know what happens.
+We don’t see it, but we all know what happens next.

 Why should we discuss the ethics of harming machines?
 A machine is not a living thing.
 It is simply the product of lines of code, programming, wiring.
 It is an artificial being not in any way organic.
 So why should we consider the ethics surrounding their treatment at all?